by Laurence Pringle; illus. by Kate Garchinsky

 32 pages; ages 6-9

-STEM Friday, where you can discover other cool STEM books.
-And we're joining Perfect Picture Book Friday, an event where bloggers share great picture books at Susanna Leonard Hill's website .
-Review copies provided by the publishers.
+Today we're joining Perfect Picture Book Friday, an event where bloggers share great picture books at Susanna Leonard Hill's website.
+Review copy provided by the publisher.